-This BpS was adapted from RA PNVG R0PPDF by Lynette Morelan and Jane Kapler Smith, which was reviewed by Pat Green, Cathy Stewart and Steve Barrett.
-Modifications to the Rapid Assessment model included a slightly increased fire frequency (from approximately 20yrs to 15yrs).
+This BpS was adapted from Rapid Assessment (RA) PNVG R0PPDF by Lynette Morelan and Jane Kapler Smith, which was reviewed by Pat Green, Cathy Stewart and Steve Barrett.
+Modifications to the RA model included a slightly increased fire frequency (from approximately 20yrs to 15yrs).
 Relative proportions of surface, mixed and replacement fire were unchanged.
 The resulting percentages in classes C and D changed slightly.

-The Rapid Assessment included two additional grand fir types.
+The RA included two additional grand fir types.
 There was some disagreement among modelers and reviewers about whether two or three types should be developed from this BpS to capture slight differences in fire regimes.
-The BpS was not split at that time.
+The BpS was not split.